 ⦁ Although CBD oil and hemp oil are both low in THC, the difference in the amount of CBD these products contain is huge.
 Hemp oil has only traces of CBD (around 3.5%) while CBD oil can have up to 20%.

 ⦁ CBD hemp oil has a significant content of cannabidiol.
 It is made from the flowers, leaves and stalks of industrial hemp.

-Refined hempseed oil is clear and colorless, with little flavor and lacks natural vitamins and antioxidants.
+Refined hempseed oil is clear and colourless, with little flavor and lacks natural vitamins and antioxidants.
 Refined hempseed oil is primarily used in body care products.
 Industrial hempseed oil is used in lubricants, paints, inks, fuel, and plastics.
 Hempseed oil is used in the production of soaps, shampoos and detergents.
-Due to the fact that about 49% of the weight of hempseed is edible oil that contains 76% as essential fatty acids, it may also be used as a feedstock for the large-scale production of biodiesel.
+Due to the fact that about 49% of the weight of hempseed is an edible oil that contains 76% essential fatty acids, it may also be used as a feedstock for the large-scale production of biodiesel.